palmetto/palm-cli/docs/source/introduction/viewpoint.rst

    Starting compose… Started.
    Running 84 tests via pytest…

 Suddenly, palm starts to make a lot of sense.
-The abstraction layer that palm provides allows you to architect simplicity and consistency into your development environments, across languages, frameworks, and infrastructure designs.
+The abstraction layer that palm provides allows you to architect simplicity and consistency into your development environments across languages, frameworks, and infrastructure designs.
 You decide what each command does, designing the workflow interface for each repo.
-A simple, single-container Jekyll app, and complex, multi-cloud microservices ecosystem, implemented by different teams with completely different skills, can share a common interface.
+A simple single-container Jekyll app, and a complex multi-cloud microservices ecosystem, each implemented by different teams with completely different skills, can share a common interface.

 Palm Is Working Software
 ====================